lykimq/manage-expense-urweb/README.md

 - invalid actions must be denied on the server
 - the database should reflect the same rules as the application
 - every change should leave an audit trail
+- the same server rules can run from a full form submit or from RPC, so the browser does not need a separate client-side copy of those rules

 That makes it a good fit for Ur/Web.
 The app is not trying to impress with UI polish.
 It is trying to make the core business rules obvious.